-Product name: Sidera Funds - Euro ESG Credit (the Legal entity identifier: "Sub-Fund") 5493002RLYEJJ6YVQF80
+Product name: Sidera Funds - Global ESG Legal entity identifier: Opportunities (the "Sub-Fund") 5493002LW6FLGWJ4U062

 Environmental and/or social characteristics

 What environmental and/or social characteristics are promoted by this financial product?

 The Sub-Fund promotes environmental and social principles via a proprietary model developed by the Investment Manager.
 The environmental and social characteristics promoted by the Sub-Fund consist in favouring investment in issuers whose business activities and/or conduct take an appropriate and responsible approach to ESG.